wolly66/wpit-blog-stats/readme.txt

 == Frequently Asked Questions ==
 * Why use this plugin?

+To show stats of your website

 * How To show stats in posts or pages

+Insert the shortcode or shortcodes in a page or in a post.

+* Where I found the shortcode?

+In backend, under Settings menu you will find the Wpit Stat Settings menu.

 == Screenshots ==

 1. Stats render in a post or page
-2. Backend, first run, so yet stats
+2. Backend, first run, not yet stats
 3. Backend, after stats creation.
 4. Backend, new year, stats for new year missing, not yet created

 == Changelog ==

+=1.1=
+* added correct localization
+* some typo correct

 =1.0=
 * first release